-Who hasn't received an email promising them millions of pounds or dollars merely for allowing their bank accounts to be used for some questionable transaction?
+These days who hasn't received an email promising them millions of pounds or dollars merely for allowing their bank accounts to be used for some questionable transaction?
 Nigerian 419 (advance fee) scams are famous.
-Just check them out Snopes or Hoax Busters.
+Just check them out on Snopes or Hoax Busters.

-Simply, beware of greed … and if it looks too good to be true, it is.
+Simply, beware of greed … being fully aware that if it looks too good to be true, it is.

 So what's the conclusion?

 "You miss 100% of the shots you never take".

 Senior social networking offers a convenient opportunity to meet people from all over the world who could become great friends.

 To avoid unnecessary pain one must just take simple precautions.
 Be realistic and keep one's expectations to a reasonable level, don't rush things, and if you have the faintest doubt, get out.